 Talking Talent partners with GLWS (the Global Leadership Wellbeing Survey) to undertake an initial diagnostic survey.
 GLWS is a new way to measure and understand wellbeing designed exclusively for more senior company members.
 It’s a credible, engaging tool for driving enhanced wellbeing and Talking Talent is the first organization to pioneer its use in the US and UK in relation to gender-led initiatives.

 Drawing from cutting-edge research and first-hand insights into the stresses and strains of senior leaders, the GLWS survey explores the aspects of work and life that have the most impact on wellbeing.
 GLWS is delivered via an accessible, best-practice, secure online platform, and is supported by hands-on, deeply knowledgeable, specialist coaches.

 How it works

-Talking Talent introduces MEWS to a particular 1:1 coaching program when the coach or coachee identifies a need to involve Wellbeing, whether it’s Working Parents, Women’s Leadership or Executive.
+Talking Talent introduces GLWS to a particular 1:1 coaching program when the coach or coachee identifies a need to involve Wellbeing, whether it’s Working Parents, Women’s Leadership or Executive.
 It would typically form the basis of one of the sessions.